LukasWoodtli/WebPage/content/seven_concurrency_models.md

 ### Atomic Variables

 *"Using an atomic variable instead of locks has a number of benefits.
-First, it’s not possible to forget to acquire the lock when necessary."*
+First, it's not possible to forget to acquire the lock when necessary."*

-*"Second, because no locks are involved, it’s impossible for an operation on an atomic variable to deadlock."*
+*"Second, because no locks are involved, it's impossible for an operation on an atomic variable to deadlock."*

 *"atomic variables are the foundation of non-blocking, lock-free algorithms, which achieve synchronization without locks or blocking."*

 > *If you think that programming with locks is tricky, then just wait until you try writing lock-free code.*

 #### What About Volatile?

 *"Java allows us to mark a variable as `volatile`.
 Doing so guarantees that reads and writes to that variable will not be reordered."*